ecirams/Lambda-OpenAI-Interface-Example1/README.md

     - Back to  Lambda function.
 Refresh the page
     - Deploy the funciton & test
 6. Access the lambda function from the browser using the Function URL copied in step Step 3

+7. deployLambdaFunction.yml helps to deploy function using GitHub Actions.
+If planned to use GitHub Actions, then make the following changes to  [deployLambdaFunction.yml](./.github/workflows/deployLambdaFunction.yml)
+    - Change the lambda function ARN in lines 29 & 38
+    - Change AWS_DEFAULT_REGION in lines 34 & 46 with correct region
+    - Add secret keys AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY with values in GitHub Repository

 ```